UoB-COMSM0166/2025-group-16/README.md

 5. Multiplayer: Add a two-player versus mode.
 6. Custom Songs: Enable players to import music and auto-generate rhythm points.
 7. Visual Recognition for Drumming Action: Integrate image recognition to track players' drumming actions in the air, increasing immersion and making the experience more interactive.

+## Final Idea

+To create an exciting and easy-to-play game, our goal is to develop Unspottable.
+The design of the characters and background maps will be our top priority.
+Additionally, we will be working on extra buttons and other visual indicators during this stage.
+At the same time, we will generate the first version of the p5.js code, maximizing our flexibility for future adjustments if needed.

+For more advanced development, we aim to integrate face detection through the front-facing camera, allowing users to control their character using their face direction.
+This face detection-based control method will reduce the time users spend observing others, enhancing their overall experience.

 ## Your Group